-Process to be followed as above.
-In the case where the credit system differs from the one used by UP, students will be considered on the following:
+Process to be followed as above (1.1).
+In the case where the credit system differs from the one used by UP, students will be considered on the following criteria:

-- Must have passed at least 2 full subjects (or the equivalent thereof) during their last year of enrolment at another university (2 year modules/4 semester modules/8 quarter modules). - General Regulation G.3(4): Regulation G.3.2 applies with the necessary changes, to students from other tertiary institutions who register at the University.
+- Must have passed 50% of the modules/subjects equivalent to 60 credits or more if they were first years and at least 80 credits if they are senior students. - Must have passed at least 2 full subjects (or the equivalent thereof) during their last year of enrolment at another university (2 year modules/4 semester modules/8 quarter modules).

+• General Regulation G.3(4): Regulation G.3.2 applies with the necessary changes, to students from other tertiary institutions who register at the University.